-Working From Home 101: Creating a Productive Physical Space
+Working From Home 101: Physical Space

 Hello to those who find themselves now working from home!
 I’m Ben Smith, Salesforce Architect at Centro.
 I’m writing to offer some tips and tricks for setting up your physical working space while working from home.
 Take it from me—I’ve been working remotely from home for over 10 years.
 Even more, I’ve figured out how to WFH successfully with five homeschooled kids at home.